welteki/docs.actuated.dev/docs/provision-server.md

 ## Provision a Server for actuated

-You'll need to provision or allocate a Server which is capable of virtualisation with Linux KVM.
+You'll need to provision a Server which is capable of virtualisation with Linux KVM.
 Each of your builds will run in an isolated microVM, with its own networking, Kernel and immutable filesystem.

 We have done extensive research and testing both independently and with our customers.
-The recommendations on this page are updated regularly to include both bare-metal and cloud VMs which support nested virtualisation.
+The recommendations on this page are updated regularly.
+We recommend bare-metal for the best performance, but cloud VMs which support nested virtualisation are also an option.

-Servers for actuated do not need to be expensive at all.
-Bare-metal from European providers is available between 50-150 EUR / mo, and VMs on GCP, Azure and DigitalOcean are all available within a similar budget range.
+Did you know?
+Bare-metal servers from European providers are available from 50-150 EUR / mo.
 Using your own hardware can also be really cost effective.

-So what makes a one server quicker than another?
+So what makes one server quicker than another?

 * CPU Clock speed - the base and turbo speeds affect how some builds perform like Go and Rust
 * Core core - The amount of vCPU allocated to a build affects multi-processing
 * RAM and disk space - tune these to your needs to prevent builds slowing down
-* Generation of hardware - hosted runners use very old hardware - you can use the latest technology
+* Generation of hardware - hosted runners may use obsolete hardware, you can use the latest generation
-* Network bandwidth - this affects downloading images, and uploading results
+* Network bandwidth - how quickly images, artifacts and caches will be transferred
-* Storage - the only option we'd recommend is local NVMe, which means a high throughput and low latency
+* Storage - NVMe is the only viable option for high performance builds
-* Multi-tenancy - if you're using a managed service, that means your builds may be affected by other users
+* Multi-tenancy - are other customers contenting for the same resources, or is the server dedicated to your team?

 !!! info "What Operating System (OS) should I use?"
-    The recommended Operating System for an Actuated Agent is: Ubuntu Server 22.04.
-Ubuntu Server 20.04 will also work if 22.04 is unavailable for some reason.
+    The certified Operating System for an Actuated server is: Ubuntu Server 22.04.

 ### Just tell me what I need

-For the absolute best value in terms of performance and cost, we recommend the following options from Hetzner's Dedicated range:
+For the absolute best value in terms of performance and cost, we recommend the following options from [Hetzner's](https://www.hetzner.com) Dedicated range:

 * *x86_64* - [Hetzner's A102](https://www.hetzner.com/dedicated-rootserver/ax102)
 * *Arm64* - [Hetzner's RX170](https://www.hetzner.com/dedicated-rootserver/matrix-rx)